platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/development.md

 ![Dedicated cluster architecture](/images/dedicated/cluster-infrastructure.svg "0.50")

-On a DG3 cluster, the services (mariadb, php, redis) run in Highly Available (HA) mode instead of as single, isolated applications.
+On a DG3 cluster, the services (MariaDB, PHP, Redis) run in Highly Available (HA) mode instead of as single, isolated applications.
 These clusters can be in either of your production or staging environments.

 ### HTTP clusters